-[] No. If no, describe: f.
-Interstate criminal background check, as applicable. [] Yes. [x] No. If no, describe: The Office of Licensing and Accreditation (OLA) requires all individuals submit an interstate background check request as applicable prior to employment.
-Until all interstate background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years. g.
-Interstate Sex Offender Registry check, as applicable. [] Yes. [x] No. If no, describe: The Office of Licensing and Accreditation (OLA) requires all individuals submit an interstate background check request as applicable prior to employment.
-Until all interstate background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years. h.
-Interstate child abuse and neglect registry check, as applicable. [] Yes. [x] No. If no, describe: The Office of Licensing and Accreditation (OLA) requires all individuals submit an interstate background check request as applicable prior to employment.
-Until all interstate background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years. i.
-Does the Lead Agency require provisional hires to be supervised by a staff member who received a qualifying result on the comprehensive background check while awaiting results from the provisional hire's full comprehensive background check? [x] Yes. [] No. If no, describe: 5.7.13 Comple eting the criminal background check within a 45-day timeframe check a ad Agency must carry out a request from a child care provider for a criminal background as expeditiously as possible, and no more than 45 days after the date on which the provider ted the request a.
-Does the Lead Agency ensure background checks are completed within 45 days (after the date on which the provider submits the request)? [x] Yes. [] No. If no, describe the timeline for completion for categories of providers, including which background check components take more than 45 days. b.
-Does the Lead Agency ensure child care staff receive a comprehensive background check when they work in your State but reside in a different State? [x] Yes.
-100 1 -
+F. Interstate criminal background check, as applicable.

+- No. If no, describe.
+The Office of Licensing and Accreditation (OLA) requires all individuals submit an interstate background check request as applicable prior to employment.
+Until all interstate background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years. - G. Interstate Sex Offender Registry check, as applicable. - $\Box$ Yes. - □ No. If no, describe.
+The Office of Licensing and Accreditation (OLA) requires all individuals submit an interstate background check request as applicable prior to employment.
+Until all interstate background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years. - H. Interstate child abuse and neglect registry check, as applicable. - $\Box$ Yes. - No. If no, describe.
+The Office of Licensing and Accreditation (OLA) requires all individuals submit an interstate background check request as applicable prior to employment.
+Until all interstate background check components have been completed, the prospective staff member must be supervised at all times by someone who has already received a qualifying result on a background check within the past five years. - I. Does the Lead Agency require provisional hires to be supervised by a staff member who received a qualifying result on the comprehensive background check while awaiting results from the provisional hire's full comprehensive background check?

+5.7.13 Completing the criminal background check within a 45-day timeframe

+The Lead Agency must carry out a request from a child care provider for a criminal background check as expeditiously as possible, and no more than 45 days after the date on which the provider submitted the request

+A. Does the Lead Agency ensure background checks are completed within 45 days (after the date on which the provider submits the request)?

+$\Box$ No. If no, describe the timeline for completion for categories of providers, including which background check components take more than 45 days.
+NA

+B. Does the Lead Agency ensure child care staff receive a comprehensive background check when they work in your State but reside in a different State?